TinaLand/standford_cs224w_project/FINAL_REPORT.md

 5. **Temporal Conditioning Improves Generalization**: Time-aware encoding adds +0.33% Precision@Top-10 by allowing the model to adapt to different market regimes and temporal patterns.

-6. **Portfolio Performance**: The improved node-level predictions translate to better portfolio performance, with our model achieving a Sharpe Ratio of 1.90 compared to 1.68 for the GAT baseline and 1.45 for the GRU baseline.
+6. **Portfolio Performance**: The improved node-level predictions (52.71% accuracy, 53.97% Precision@Top-10) demonstrate the model's ability to identify stocks with higher probability of positive returns, which is valuable for portfolio construction.

-7. **Risk Control**: Our method achieves the lowest maximum drawdown (6.62%) while maintaining high returns, demonstrating better risk management than baselines.
+7. **Risk Control**: Portfolio-level metrics (Sharpe Ratio, Max Drawdown, Cumulative Return) are computed during backtesting and available in `results/final_metrics.csv`.

 #### 4.4.1.2 Computational Complexity and Practical Considerations